World Wide Dream Builders, also known as WWDB, is an Amway Motivational Organization and line of sponsorship within the Amway business.

 By the end of that decade they created Worldwide Dream Builders with the help of the legendary Bill Britt.

-Those numbers might have fluctuated a little in recent years, but I still find that very impressive.
-Obviously, Ron knows how to build a large network, and he’s qualified to teach others to do the same.
+Those numbers might have fluctuated in recent years, but I still find that number quite impressive.
+Obviously, Ron Puryear knows how to build a large team, and he’s qualified to teach others to do the same.

 Here is a short list with some of the successful Amway Diamonds in the World Wide Dream Builders line of sponsorship.
 This is by no means a comprehensive list.
-They are listed in no particular order.
+The names are listed in no particular order.